 A daily dosage of propaganda is delivered by Avichay Adraee, the head of the Israeli army’s Arabic media desk.

 A fluent Arabic speaker, Adraee has become a regular face on Gulf-owned Arab satellite channels.
-In his television appearances, he is almost always on the defensive, usually defending Israel’s brutal wars on Gaza and Lebanon, whereas on his Facebook page, he is free to do Hasbara, the Israeli government’s overseas PR campaign.
+In his television appearances, he is almost always on the defensive, usually defending Israel’s wars on Gaza and Lebanon, whereas on his Facebook page, he is free to do Hasbara, the Israeli government’s overseas PR campaign.

 Hasbara (which means ‘explanation’ in Hebrew) is believed to be one of the biggest state-run propaganda campaign in the world.